 - Enhanced enjoyment when living at home or within an aged-care facility

 Each individual is matched with an SMRC volunteer, with consideration given for language, culture, ethnicity, interests and experience.
 The Program is free and is provided weekly or fortnightly via face-to-face visits in the home, phone/video calling, delivery of greeting cards, email or digital communication.

-The Community Visitors Scheme is funded by the Australian Government through the Department of Health.
+The Aged Care Volunteer Visitors Scheme is funded by the Australian Government through the Department of Health and Aged Care.

 Read the heart-warming stories of volunteer visitors and older people across organisations in ACT.
-NSW and VIC under the Community Visitors Scheme.
+NSW and VIC under the Aged Care Volunteer Visitors Scheme (previously known as Community Visitors Scheme).